astooke/Synkhronos/docs/source/pages/theano_shared.rst

 Theano Shared Variable Example
 ==============================

 This example demonstrates management of Theano shared variables in the master and workers.
-First, the setup:
+First, the setup (again dual-GPU):

 .. literalinclude:: /examples/example_1.py
     :lines: 6-19